 Chimney breast and fire places

 Repair category: 1

-Notes No obvious significant defects were noted to the chimney breast or fireplace.
-It is considered prudent to have the fireplace flue swept and tested prior to use.
+Notes No obvious significant defects were noted to the chimney breasts or fireplaces.
+It is considered prudent to have the fireplace flues swept and tested prior to use.

 Internal decorations

 Repair category: 1

-Notes No obvious significant defects were noted to the internal decorations.
+Notes No obvious significant defects were noted to the internal decorations, allowing for wear and tear and unfinished areas.
+Some of the floor coverings are heavily worn.